Applying for a New License (Teen Drivers) in MissouriPass Your Test with DMV Cheat Sheets

 18 years old: eligible for the full driver’s license for drivers under 21 years old.

 To get an instruction permit in Missouri (also referred to as a learner’s permit), you must be at least 15 years old.
-Before you apply for your permit, however, you must first visit a Missouri State Highway Patrol (MSHP) examination station to take:
+Before you apply for your permit, however, you must first visit a State Highway Patrol (MSHP) examination station to take:

 - A vision test.